-How to Create a Soft (Symbolic) Link in Linux
+How to Create a Soft Link in Linux

 In Linux, a link is a reference to a file or directory that exists in the file system.
 There are two types of links: hard links and soft/symbolic links.
 A hard link is a direct reference to a file's inode, while a soft link is a file that points to another file or directory by name.
-Links are useful for creating shortcuts to frequently used files or directories and for organizing files in a logical manner.
+Links are useful for creating shortcuts to frequently used files or directories and for logically organizing files.

 When you install a program on Windows, you might get a shortcut on your desktop.
-If you double-click on that shortcut, that application gets launched.
-The application is obviously not installed on your desktop.
+If you double-click on that shortcut, that application launches although the install is not on your desktop.
 It may have its files stored in C:\Program Files\MyCoolApp directory.
 And when you double-click the shortcut, this only points to an executable file at C:\Program Files\MyCoolApp\application.exe.

 💡